scubamuc/wiki-md/LXD-LXC.bridged-network.md

       interfaces:
         - enp3s0
 ```

+3. activate your new biordge using `sudo netplan apply`
+4. you may get a warning `Permissions for /etc/netplan/01-netcfg.yaml are too open.
+Netplan configuration should NOT be accessible by others.` which you can correct with `sudo chmod 600 01-netcfg.yaml`
-Now apply the configuration to enable the bridge:
+5. Now apply the configuration to enable the bridge:
 ```
 sudo netplan apply
 ```